 Skyline Bar holds some surprises

 The backdrop of the bar Skyline changes every 12 minutes, rotating through the European cities where the Disney ships have port calls, including London, Paris, and St. Petersburg.
 If you look closely, you’ll see that the people on the city streets are actually characters from Star Wars.
 “My favorite is London, where Darth Vader has the flat above Mickey Mouse,” shares a cast member.
-Check out these other awesome perks adults will love about Disney cruises.

 Even we don’t know about the next top-secret ship launch